colak/csf-docs/Administrators/creating-ssl-certs-on-webfaction.md

 `cd $HOME/src`

-Then run the following single command (yes, it’s long and wrapping), where “NNNNN” is the port number from step 2 and “domain.tld” is the appropriate domain in focus.:
+Then run the following single command, where `NNNNN` is the port number from step 2 and `domain.tld` is the appropriate domain in focus.:

 	Le_HTTPPort=NNNNN acme.sh --test --issue -d domain.tld -d www.domain.tld --standalone

-If you were doing more than one domain at once, you could add as many `-d domain.tld` entries as needed in series in that command, or you can simply run the command separate for each domain.
+If you were doing more than one domain at once (i.e. `domain1.tld`, `domain2.tld`, etc), you could add as many `-d` entries as needed in series, or you can simply run the command separate for each domain.
 Whatever.
-For testing, it’s better to work with one domain at a time.
+For testing, it might be better to work with one domain at a time.

 This command instructs _acme.sh_ to bind to port NNNNN (the letsencrypt_validation custom application port), thus proving to the Certificate Authority that you control the domains for which you are issuing a certificate.